 Neurological Effects of a Clean Environment

-Hormonal Responses to Cleanliness and Mental Health Benefits
+Hormonal Responses to Cleanliness

 Therefore, maintaining cleanliness impacts our immediate environment and influences our hormonal responses in a way that fosters positive mental health outcomes.